jeffo777/input-right/apps/open-source/README.md

 ### 4. Start a Conversation:
 Open your browser to `http://localhost:3000` (or the port specified by the frontend server).

-### Why Chat To Form?
+### Why InputRight?
-In a world of unreliable AI and tedious web forms, Chat To Form provides a new, more human way to capture structured data.
+In a world of unreliable AI and tedious web forms, InputRight provides a new, more human way to capture structured data.
 It's built on a simple, powerful principle: conversational interaction with guaranteed data accuracy.

 Purely voice-based AI is fast, but prone to transcription errors that corrupt critical data.
 Traditional web forms are accurate, but can be slow, inconvenient, and inaccessible for many users.

-Chat To Form is the bridge between these two worlds.
+InputRight is the bridge between these two worlds.
 It enables a fast and natural voice conversation to reliably populate any kind of structured form, from simple contact requests to complex applications.

 Voice-First Input: The primary interaction is a natural, spoken conversation, eliminating the need for typing.